Murk (band): Career

 Gaetan and Falcón also released songs under the names Liberty City and Oscar G & Ralph Falcón.
 The latter also recorded solo as the Fog and Gaetan as Oscar G and Dynamo Electrix.
 Murk is also credited for a remix of "Fever" by Madonna on the 12-inch single of the same name.
 Murk also remixed songs for Pet Shop Boys, Donna Summer, Dannii Minogue, Seal, Britney Spears, Jennifer Lopez, Moby, Depeche Mode, Daft Punk, Royksopp, Groove Armada, RuPaul, Spice Girls, Olive, Moloko, Erasure, Adeva, Danny Tenaglia, David Guetta, Lonnie Gordon, David Morales, Jestofunk and many more.

-Murk scored a major hit in 1996 called "Fired Up" with American singer Tamara Wallace.
+Murk scored a major hit in 1996 called "Fired Up" with American singer Pamala Williams.

 In addition, Ralph and Oscar have established themselves as skilled DJs, being in demand around the world at clubs such as Space, the various Crobar nightclubs, the various Pacha venues, and many others.
 Both of them continue to create hits both together and as solo artists.